bachi55/rosvm/README.md

 If you are using the library please cite:

+- For the general approach of retention order prediction

 ```bibtex
 @article{Bach2018,
     author = {Bach, Eric and Szedmak, Sandor and Brouard, Céline and Böcker, Sebastian and Rousu, Juho},